 Skip to main content

-Audio Recon is BeatPass’s verified-producer feature for spotting songs that sound similar to your beats on supported streaming platforms.
+Audio Recon is BeatPass’s feature for spotting songs that sound similar to your beats on supported streaming platforms.

 Audio Recon detects similarity, not confirmed placements.
 A match may come from shared royalty-free samples, similar sound design, or coincidence.
 Always verify by listening before assuming your beat was used.